neogeoss/EMBED_Mammo_Models/README.md

 9th_Stage_Resnet101_simple_prediction_only_race.py : This one looks pretty similar to 3rd stage but only testing over testsets in regards to different races.

+10th_stage_AUC_BY_RACE.ipynb : This file draws ROC AUC curves in regards to different races.
 Your computer system is different from mine.
 You will definitely run into problems reproducing the outputs.
 Do not hesitate to contact me if you are having trouble running the code.